-If you can predict the periods of slow business, you can prepare things to do that will help your department grow better.
+Some of these factors can be weathered through, and some require more inventive solutions.
+If you can predict the periods of slow business, you can prepare accordingly.
 However, even if you can't predict when you'll experience slow business, you can use the list below to help scale your sales process.

 What To Do When Business Is Slow